ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![image](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/d5d450ce-df3c-4274-94ba-184792a7ee3d)

 Built your own word clock with one or four languages with an Arduino ESP32 Nano.<br>
-You can control it with your phone of with a web page. <br>
+You can control it with your phone of with a web page.<br>
-Software updates can be uploaded with OTA (Over the Air). <br>
+Software updates can be uploaded with OTA (Over the Air).<br>
-It will keep its time within the second correct with the internet NTP time and a time zone selection. <br>
+It will keep its time within the second correct with the internet NTP time and a time zone selection.

 If you have a ILI9341 display [have a look here](https://github.com/ednieuw/ESP32-C3-Clock-and-more) for an alternative word clock.